TOUR WITH US

 Hatfield was one of Elizabeth’s most cherished childhood homes and the place to which she returned again and again.
 Here, Anne Boleyn spent precious time with her daughter, though harmony was fragile.
 At Hatfield, Anne clashed with Princess Mary over Mary’s refusal to acknowledge her as Henry VIII’s lawful queen.

 Although much of the Tudor palace was later demolished, the surviving range, gatehouse and courtyard still allow us to step into Elizabeth’s world.
 It was here that she faced real danger during her sister Mary’s reign and here, in 1558, that she learned of her accession beneath the famous oak in Hatfield Park.
 In the Old Palace, she held her first council and appointed William Cecil as her chief minister.
-We will stand in the great hall where that moment unfolded and enjoy a special private audience with Elizabeth, reflecting on her mother and her years at Hatfield.
+We will stand in the great hall where that moment unfolded, reflecting on her mother and her years at Hatfield.

 Our visit also includes a private tour of the house, with the opportunity to see the celebrated Rainbow Portrait and precious artefacts connected to one of England’s greatest monarchs.